 So, is copywriting everything?

 Will the effective use of copywriting techniques propel you automatically into the ranks of the world’s most popular blogs?

 If you do a brilliant job packaging and marketing crap, all you do is efficiently get the word out about how bad your crap is.
 Not the result you’re looking for.

-- And of course, always remember the first rule of Copyblogger.
+And, of course, always remember the first rule of Copyblogger.

 They combine strategic copywriting with great content to get the best of both worlds.
-Which is exactly what Copyblogger’s been teaching readers for the past six years.
+Which is exactly what Copyblogger’s been teaching readers since 2006.